Last Updated: November 15, 2018

 In 2016, Chef Kyoo helped open Dirty Habit, a luxe restaurant and bar in downtown DC that offers a vivid social scene centered around expertly crafted cocktails and an innovative social-plates menu.
 As executive chef, his globally influenced, seasonal cuisine includes dishes inspired by family recipes.
 Gracing the Dirty Habit kitchen with his talent and expertise, Chef Kyoo enjoys watching the pleasure and sense of discovery on guests’ faces as they sample their way through Dirty Habit’s eclectic menu.

-Daniel Henney, Internationally-Acclaimed Film and Television Actor
+Daniel Henney, Film & Television Actor

 Eric Holder, Partner at Covington & Burling and former Attorney General, U.S. Department of Justice